 Artnetwork Productions focuses on creating and sharing videos that promote an understanding and appreciation of the art, culture and traditions of people from all over the world.
 Its work is premised on the idea that art provides access to a higher dimension of human consciousness.
 Envisioning the Earth as a work of art, Artnetwork Productions was established to express the worldview that perceives life on Earth and the cosmos as an evolving creative consciousness.
 It showcases the work of photo-videographer Melitta Tchaicovsky and promotes the release of Beny Tchaicovsky’s Multimedia Art Book (external link), published by Last Gasp, highlighting the artistic legacy of this prolific artist.

 The collection includes eight short excerpts from full-length films.
 One excerpt from Jaisalmer Ayo!
-Gateway of the Gypsies (India, 2004, external link) captures the lives and journeys of nomadic communities who are believed to share common lineage with the Roma people.
+Gateway of the Gypsies (India, 2004) captures the lives and journeys of nomadic communities who are believed to share common lineage with the Roma people.
 The film traces the open roads of the desert that lead to these communities’ temporary encampments and follows the castes of the Bhopas (storytellers), Jogis (snake-charmers), Kalbeliyas (dancers), Banjaras (salt-traders), Gadolya Lohars (metal workers) and Manganiars (musicians).

 The collection also includes other short excerpts showing the above-mentioned castes either singing or playing their wind or percussion instruments.
 The remarkable soundtrack of Rajasthani music merges with the images of an ancient world, while presenting the way of life, dance and many rituals of the region’s last generation of nomads.